XLTechie/nvdaTests/howtoyaml.md

 Here, we have called the branch "myBuild" just to be clear, but you could call it "appveyor", or anything you want; the name doesn't matter, as long as it makes sense to you, and is unique within the NVDA project.

 None of the files in this branch matter, except for `appveyor.yml`, and the files under the `appveyor` directory.
 You are never going to merge this branch with master.
 It exists strictly to allow you to keep your copy of `appveyor.yml`, and any customized build scripts, separate from the NV Access copy in the master branch.
-If, in the future, you do want to keep the rest of it up to date with master, you can do so by rebasing on to master periodically as follows:
+If, in the future, you do want to keep the rest of it up to date with master (for example if NV Access modifies the build scripts), you can do so by rebasing on to master periodically as follows:
 ```
 git checkout master
 git pull